-Reading about Athens’s Exarchia before we visited, I found the descriptions of the area very intriguing; the articles described a neighbourhood inhabited by the city’s anarchists (Greece has had a lot to be anarchic about recently), with politically charged street art and an alternative, creative vibe.
+Reading about Athens’s Exarchia before we visited, I found the descriptions of the area very intriguing.
+The articles described a neighbourhood inhabited by the city’s anarchists (Greece has had a lot to be anarchic about recently), with politically charged street art and an alternative, creative vibe.
 As with many now trendy, hipster areas, it was once dangerous but appears to have mellowed out with the opening of bars and cafes and many other businesses.
 Many of the articles did advise caution though and it was with some trepidation I made my way down there with Paul on a Friday night.
-The entire Exarchia Square, the centrepoint of Exarchia, was filled with people holding banners and signs displaying anarchist messages, drinking and playing music.
-We bought two beers from the shop and took a spot on the corner, interested to take in the goings but also keen not to be an anarchist tourist.
-The atmosphere wasn’t as dangerous as I expected it to be; in fact it was a celebratory environment with some people dancing to the music played from a speaker.
-Exarchia itself is very enjoyable area to hang out in, with great independently owned bars, restaurants and shops.
+The entire Exarchia Square, the centrepoint of the neighbourhood, was filled with people holding banners and signs displaying anarchist messages, drinking and playing music.
+We bought two beers from the shop and took a spot on the corner, interested to take in the goings but also keen not to be some sort of anarchist tourist.
+The atmosphere wasn’t as dangerous as I expected it to be; in fact it was celebratory, with some people dancing to the music played from a speaker.

 Mar Mikhael, Beirut

-Beirut is perhaps not the first place which springs to mind when you think of hipster cities but the alternative, hipster culture is very much alive in Lebanon’s capital, even resulting in the publication of this article.
-Mar Mikhael in Beirut’s north east is where the hipsters are drawn to and its main street, Armenia Street, is lined with cool bars, lovely little galleries selling local art, and inspiring murals.
-My favourite Mar Mikhael spots were Radio Beirut, which live streams its gigs from local bands, Plan Bey, a gallery which sells fantastic art from local artists some of which is now hanging in my flat in Glasgow, and a street mural of Fairouz, an iconic Lebanese singer.
+Beirut is perhaps not the first place which springs to mind when you think of hipster cities but the alternative culture is very much alive in Lebanon’s capital, even resulting in the publication of this article.
+Mar Mikhael in Beirut’s north east is where the hipsters hang out and its Armenia Street is lined with cool bars and lovely little galleries selling local art.
+My favourite Mar Mikhael spots were Radio Beirut, which live streams its gigs from local bands, Plan Bey, a gallery which sells fantastic art from local artists, and the street murals that cover its alleyways.

 Cours de Julien, Marseille

 Germany’s Dresden is roughly separated into two sections; the altstadt (the old town) and the neustadt (the new town).
-The altstadt is the pretty, touristy section of the city while the neustadt is the hipster area, with cool bars, street art and a grungy, alternative vibe.
-Dresden’s neustadt is fairly small, all located within the proximity of a few streets.
-Without a doubt, my favourite place in the area was the bar Katy’s Garage.
-Katy’s Garage has a fabulous beer garden we thought we would miss out on due to visiting at Christmas time but the owners still made use of it by lighting a bonfire, putting tables around it, and serving warm cups of gluwein from the little makeshift outdoor bar.
-Sitting by the warm fire with the chilled out locals was the most relaxing, cosy atmosphere.
+The altstadt is the pretty, touristy section of the city and the neustadt is the alternative area, with cool bars, street art and a grungy vibe.
+My favourite place in the neustadt is Katy’s Garage, a bar set in a former tyre shop which has a hugely popular beer garden.
+We thought we would miss out on it due to visiting at Christmas time but the owners still made the most of it by lighting a bonfire, putting tables around it, and serving warm cups of gluhwein from the little makeshift outdoor bar.
+So cosy and Christmassy.

-Berlin is the hipsters’ Mecca and the most hip neighbourhood of the granddaddy of hipster cities seems to be Neukolln, south of Kreuzberg.
-We stayed in Neukolln when we visited last Christmas and it certainly is very cool, with lots of fantastic bars (if you go to one I’d recommend Das Gift which is owned by a member of Glasgow band Mogwai) sandwiched between laundromats and kebab shops.
-Apparently the new upcoming area in Berlin is Wedding in the north of the city but when we visited in December most of the places there were closed due to it being Christmas time so it was hard to get a feel for it.
-Kreuzberg was once the hipster centre of Berlin, and I believe kind of still is, but many of its residents are fighting hard against gentrification and rents in the area have apparently risen massively – in fact, even Google are set to open an office there.
-That being said, when we were in Kreuzberg in December certain areas did still feel quite shifty; we saw quite a few obvious drug dealers and other dodgy looking folk hanging around.
+Berlin is the hipsters’ Mecca and the most hip neighbourhood of the granddaddy of hipster cities is currently Neukolln, south of Kreuzberg.
+Neukolln certainly is very cool, with lots of fantastic bars (if you go to one I’d recommend Das Gift which is owned by a member of Glasgow band Mogwai) sandwiched between laundromats and kebab shops.
+Apparently the new upcoming area in Berlin is Wedding in the north of the city but when we visited in December most of the places there were closed as it was Christmas so it was hard to get a feel for it.
+Kreuzberg was once the hipster centre of Berlin, and is still packed with alternative culture, but many of its residents are fighting hard against gentrification and rents in the area have risen massively.

 South Side, Glasgow

-If you are unfamiliar with Glasgow and Google hipster neighbourhoods, the one that will definitely come up is Finnieston (it was recently named the hippest area in Britain by The Times) but I don’t think that is correct; Finnieston has more expensive restaurants and slick bars then alternative culture and independent businesses.
-I’d say the hipster neighbourhood in Glasgow is now the South Side; it is where the artists have moved after being pushed out of the increasingly expensive West End and is the area where the most creative businesses have opened.
-The South Side really is fantastic; it has the Tramway gallery, the social enterprise bar/restaurant/live music space The Glad Cafe and loads of great small, independently owned bars and restaurants.
+If you Google Glasgow hipster neighbourhoods the one that will definitely come up is Finnieston (it was recently named the hippest area in Britain by The Times) but I don’t think that is correct: Finnieston has more expensive restaurants and slick bars than alternative culture and independent businesses.
+I’d say the hipster neighbourhood in Glasgow is now the South Side as it is where the artists have moved after being pushed out of the increasingly expensive West End and is the area where the most creative businesses have opened recently.
+The South Side has the Tramway gallery, the social enterprise bar/restaurant/live music space The Glad Cafe and many small, independently owned bars and restaurants.
 Disclaimer: I possibly am biased because I live in the South Side.
 I wrote about my neighbourhood extensively in this piece for my blog.

-I lived just outside Seoul for two years and visited again last year so when I Googled Seoul’s most hipster neighbourhood I was curious to see what would come up: Seoul is a mammoth, sprawling city and very difficult to contextualise.
-The neighbourhoods in the articles Google suggested were Itaewon (no chance, too tacky), Hongdae (no, too many drunk students and partying), Noksapyeong and Haebanchon (hmm, kind of – but more popular with expats), Hapjeong, and Seongsu.
-The former is the neighbourhood I first thought of when considering hipster areas in Seoul; it has laid a back, alternative vibe, narrow streets and lovely tiny restaurants and bars, including my favourite bar in Seoul, Tribe.
-However, Seongsu, which had absolutely nothing when I lived there, has exploded onto to the scene in recent years, so much so it was voted one of the 10 coolest neighbourhoods in the world by Lonely Planet.
-When I visited Seongsu on our trip last year I found it so weird; it is like someone looked at pictures of what a hipster neighbourhood looks like and decided to build one from scratch like in The Sims.
-It has the warehouse galleries, the exposed wall cafes and the artisan coffee, but it is slightly, dare I say it, trying too hard, and also not quite right; one of the trendiest looking cafes with the most stylish people in it was playing Ed Sheeran.
-Surely no self respecting actual hipster cafe would do that.
+Seoul is a city that transforms at lighting speed so when I revisited in 2017 (after living just outside from 2010-2012) I was very curious to see how it had changed.
+Before my recent visit I Googled “most hipster neighbourhood in Seoul” and was presented with Itaewon (no chance, too tacky), Hongdae (no, more of a student partying area), Noksapyeong and Haebangchon (kind of, but more English teacher enclaves), Hapjeong and Seongsu.
+The former is the neighbourhood I first thought of when considering hipster areas in Seoul; it has a laid back, alternative vibe, narrow streets and lovely tiny restaurants and bars, including my favourite bar in Seoul, Tribe.
+Seongsu had been named by the Lonely Planet as one of the 10 coolest neighbourhoods in the world but was a non entity when I lived there – there was no reason to go there.
+After it received the Lonely Planet accolade I had to visit and when I did I found it so weird; it was like someone had Googled “what does a hipster neighbourhood look like” and built a fake, Sims like version from scratch.
+Seongsu had the warehouse galleries, exposed wall cafes and artisan coffee, but it felt like it was trying too hard and also wasn’t quite right; one of the trendiest cafes with the most stylish people in it was playing Ed Sheeran on the stereo.
+Surely no self respecting actual hipster cafe would play Ed Sheeran.

 Hackney Wick, London

-It feels foolish pinning down the most hipster neighbourhood in the mammoth gentrifying monster that is London but I believe at the moment it’s Hackney Wick, even if this might move on to somewhere else tomorrow.
-London is huge and has loads of hipster areas (I ended up in possibly the most hipster destination of my life on my last visit in Peckham, a neighbourhood which looked very different to my memories of Only Fools And Horses) but Hackney Wick, with its warehouses, craft breweries and sprawling murals feels like a safe bet.
-We spent a very enjoyable summer afternoon in Hackney Wick lounging by the canal in the shadow of the Olympic Stadium, and a friend of ours who is into the techno underground club scene ended up in some after party in a warehouse there too, which I guess is proof of how Hackey Wick embraces hipster culture 24/7.
+London is huge and has loads of hipster areas (I ended up in possibly the most hipster destination of my life on my last visit in Peckham, a neighbourhood which looked very different to my memories of Only Fools And Horses) but I believe its most hipster is Hackney Wick, even if this might move on to somewhere else tomorrow.
+Hackney Wick has warehouses, craft breweries and street art murals and we spent a very enjoyable summer afternoon there lounging by the canal in the shadow of the Olympic Stadium.
+A friend of ours who is into the techno underground club scene ended up in some after party in a warehouse there too, proof of how Hackey Wick embraces hipster culture 24/7.

 The most famous neighbourhood in Hamburg is the dreaded Reeperbahn (strip clubs and stag dos galore) but the most interesting is Sternschanze north of the city centre.
-There’s a great flea market, lots of cool, laid back bars, tasty kebabs shops and a very interesting place called Rote Flora which was a grand concert hall turned squatter area turned culture centre; it now hosts donation based concerts and lectures, an archive about the history of social movements in Hamburg, and an alcoholism self help group.
+There’s a great flea market, lots of cool bars, tasty kebabs shops and a very interesting place called Rote Flora which was a grand concert hall turned squatter area turned culture centre; it now hosts donation based concerts and lectures, an archive about the history of social movements in Hamburg, and an alcoholism self help group.
 There’s also a skateboard park behind the building and a bunker which acts as a canvas for street artists.
-The Rote Flora and its surroundings are often the starting point for anti authority demonstrations and protests which can lead to confrontations with the police, particularly on the 1st May, Workers Day.
-We were actually in Hamburg on 1st May and were warned to stay well away from the area.
+The Rote Flora and its surroundings area often the starting point for anti authority demonstrations and protests which can lead to confrontations with the police, particularly on the 1st May, Workers Day.
+We were actually in Hamburg on 1st May and were warned to stay well away.

 Isola is possibly my favourite neighbourhood of all of those I have visited.
-It is situated in the north of Milan on the other side of the railway tracks so it feels quite separate from and totally different to the main city which is often described as cold and businesses like (which I actually disagree with; I think Milan is fantastic and misunderstood and will address this in a later blog post).
+It is situated in the north of Milan on the other side of the railway tracks so it feels quite separate from and totally different to the main city which is often described as cold and businesseslike (which I actually disagree with; I think Milan is fantastic and misunderstood and will address this in a later blog post).
 There was a real community feel in Isola when we visited; it had little squares, markets, trattorias and tables outside cafes where families and people of all ages were chatting and enjoying life.
-There were so many things I loved about the area but my favourite was probably its best known bar Frida, which is hidden behind a graffitid wall and has a roofed outdoor terrace, affordable food and drinks and a bohemian but unpretentious vibe.
+There were so many places I loved in the area but my favourite was probably its best known bar Frida, which is hidden behind a graffitied wall and has a roofed outdoor terrace, affordable food and drinks and a bohemian but unpretentious vibe.